January 25, 2024

 The Moon is one of nature's wonders, but to photograph it successfully you first have to understand it.

-The equipment you’ll need is the same as for landscape photography: a DSLR, mirrorless or bridge camera on a sturdy tripod, and either a wide-angle or any regular telephoto lens, such as one with a 70-300mm focal range.
+The equipment you’ll need is the same as for wildlife or sports photography: a DSLR, mirrorless or bridge camera on a sturdy tripod, and either a wide-angle or any regular telephoto lens, such as one with a 70-300mm focal range.
 A remote shutter-release cable will also be useful so you don't introduce vibrations, although you can also use the timer in your camera.

 The Moon is a moving target; the combination of Moon's 2,288 miles-per-hour orbit and Earth's 1,000 miles-per-hour rotation makes our satellite a fast-moving target.
 However, it's usually bright enough for a relatively fast shutter speed to yield good results.